 The Education Department reported Sept.
-19 that the default rate on college student loans has dropped to its lowest point ever — 5.6 percent in fiscal 1999 — and that a new matching process with a Department of Health and Human Services database could help reduce that rate further.
+19 that the college student loan default rate has dropped to its lowest point ever—to 5.6 percent in fiscal 1999—and that a new matching process with a Department of Health and Human Services database could help reduce that rate further.

-Already in fiscal 2001, Education has collected $130 million by matching its data with HHS' National Directory of New Hires, which contains every U.S. worker's name, address, Social Security number and quarterly wage report and has helped track down parents who owe child support.
+Already in fiscal 2001, Education has collected $130 million through matching data with HHS' National Directory of New Hires, a database containing every American worker's name, address, Social Security number and quarterly wage report to help track down parents who owe child support.
 HHS first began using the system in 1998.

-"It's just as good at finding student loan defaulters, especially those who are able but unwilling to pay," said Greg Woods, chief operating officer for the department's Office of Student Financial Assistance Programs, during congressional testimony in May.
-Congress authorized Education to use the directory beginning this year to compel those who are able to pay back their student loans to do so.
+"It's just as good at finding student loan defaulters, especially those who are able but unwilling to pay," Greg Woods, chief operating officer for the department's Office of Student Financial Assistance Programs, said during congressional testimony in May.
+Congress authorized Education to use the directory beginning this year to help it compel those able to pay down their student loans to do so.

-Education's deputy secretary, William Hansen, said Sept.
-19 that the directory holds a great deal of promise for loan recovery.
+On Sept.
+19, Education's deputy secretary, William Hansen, said the directory holds a great deal of promise for loan recovery.
 "It's been a real boon," he said.
 "We think that number [of collected dollars] will just continue to grow."

 "This will be one of the legs under our collection program," he said.